-- Create and maintain a stimulating environment that encourages pupils to be engaged - Display the pupil code of conduct / class rules - Develop a positive relationship with pupils, which may include: - o Greeting pupils at the beginning of the day - o Establishing clear routines - o Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting good behaviour - o Concluding the day positively and starting the next day afresh - o Using positive reinforcement
+- Create and maintain a stimulating environment that encourages pupils to be engaged - Display the pupil code of conduct / class rules - Develop a positive relationship with pupils, which may include: - o Greeting pupils at the beginning of the day - Establishing clear routines - o Communicating expectations of behaviour in ways other than verbally - Highlighting and promoting good behaviour - o Concluding the day positively and starting the next day afresh - Using positive reinforcement

-10. The role of the Head of School
+10. The role of the Headteacher

-It is the responsibility of the Head of School, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and to report to governors, three times per school year and as requested, on the effectiveness of the policy.
-It is also the responsibility of the Head of School to ensure the health, safety and welfare of all children, staff and visitors in the school.
+It is the responsibility of the Headteacher, under the School Standards and Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and to report to governors, three times per school year and as requested, on the effectiveness of the policy.
+It is also the responsibility of the Headteacher to ensure the health, safety and welfare of all children, staff and visitors in the school.

-The Head of School supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy.
+The Headteacher supports the staff by implementing the policy, by setting the standards of behaviour, and by supporting staff in their implementation of the policy.

-The Head of School keeps records of all reported serious incidents of misbehaviour.
+The Headteacher keeps records of all reported serious incidents of misbehaviour.

-The Head of School has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour.
+The Headteacher has the responsibility for giving fixed-term suspensions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the Head of School may permanently exclude a child.
 These actions are taken only after the school governors have been notified.